 - The idea that calcium is deficient in soil, that eggshells instantly provide it, and plants take it up and flourish are all problematic.

-Soil tests rarely indicated calcium deficiency.
+Soil tests rarely indicate calcium deficiency.
 If a plant is truly calcium deficient, it is often an uptake problem—meaning it is unable to use the available calcium, which is not solved by adding more.
 Plants cannot overeat. - Eggshells are just one of many organic foods we can compost, contributing micronutrients and structure, taking many years to break down.

 Eggshells are fine to include in compost (like many other things) but not a magical superfood. - Correlation is not cause: just because you added eggshells and plants did well does not mean that was the cause.
 Light, air, soil quality, water, and the plants themselves all play a role in plant health.